Gene study uncovers origins of many common cancers

-LONDON Researchers in Britain have set out the first comprehensive map of mutational processes behind the development of tumors - work that should in future lead to better ways to treat and prevent a wide range of cancers.
+LONDON, Aug 14 Researchers in Britain have set out the first comprehensive map of mutational processes behind the development of tumours - work that should in future lead to better ways to treat and prevent a wide range of cancers.

-In a study published in the journal Nature on Wednesday, researchers who analyzed more than 7,000 genomes, or genetic codes, of common forms of cancer uncovered 21 so-called "signatures" of processes that mutate DNA.

 "(This) is an important step to discovering the processes that drive cancer formation," said Serena Nik-Zainal of the Wellcome Trust Sanger Institute who worked on the research.